zcombinatorio/combinator/ui/API_SPEC.md

 ### 5. POST /dao/child

 Creates a child DAO under an existing parent.
-Child DAOs share the parent's liquidity pool but have their own treasury.
+Child DAOs share the parent's liquidity pool but have their own token and treasury.

 **Request Body:**